 Terms and Conditions

-Riders not following the terms and conditions could have their memberships suspended or cancelled and/or be asked to leave the horse park.
+Riders not following the terms and conditions could have their memberships suspended or cancelled and/or be asked to leave the horse park

-- All members must wear a hi-viz vest with the Kake Hōiho logo on it when riding in the forest.
+- Members must wear a vest with the Kake Hōiho logo on it.

 - All vehicles and horse floats entering the car park must have a current WOF and registration.